Best Free Halloween Images and Halloween Clip Art

 50+ Best Free Vintage Halloween Images!
 (We’ve updated this post with even more Free Halloween Images!)
-Halloween is coming up, so now is the perfect time to get a jump start on your Halloween projects!
+Halloween is coming up, so now is the perfect time to create those Halloween projects!
 I thought it might be helpful to list some of my favorite & most popular Vintage Happy Halloween Images and Halloween Clip Art, grouped in one post, so that you can get going on your Halloween Crafts and Decorating!
 There is something for everyone in this list, from charming old postcards, to creatures that will make you squirm.

 This list includes images for everything from vintage pumpkins, creepy crawly bugs, serious owls and ravens, frightening bats and rats, witches, to morbid advertising.
 You’ll be sure to find something that you can use to Craft up the perfect Halloween Holiday!
 Each listing below has a link in it, just click on it to get to the post and grab the graphic!

 1) Short Eared Owl.
 This owl has just landed on an old branch with his dinner.
 I just love the brown and gold tones in this image and the owl’s yellow eyes in this realistic drawing.